themeteorchef/saas-stripe/saas-stripe.md

   <span>Amount: <strong>{{plan.amount}}</strong></span>
 </div>
 ```
-Just like before, thanks to our `{{plan}}` helper we can call this information up toot sweet.
+Just like before, thanks to our `{{plan}}` helper we can call this information up toot-sweet.
 Now, our user can see all of their current plan information on screen!
 Not exciting to you?
 Consider this is how they'll decide whether or not they should keep their subscription active.
 Yeah.
 That's what pays for your dog food, bro.
 Don't hate.

 #### That's it!

 We did it!
 Well, at least part of it.
-This concludes part 1 of 2.
+This concludes part one of two.
 It was a lot of work, so give yourself a pat on the back.

 ![Zack and Slater patting themselves on the back](http://media.giphy.com/media/9Q249Qsl5cfLi/giphy.gif)

 ### Wrap Up & Summary

 Very cool stuff.
 In this recipe we learned how to sign users up for our app, create a customer with a subscription on Stripe, and show our customer's their plan information.
 We also learned how to trigger state in our app to encourage customer's to upgrade if and when they hit their current plan's limits, and how to determine when to display that state by managing the customer's quota.
 Wild stuff.

-#### In part two...
+#### In Part Two...

 We'll take a look at helping our customer update their plan information, cancel their subscription (nooo!), manage their credit card, and send invoices when our plan renews!
 Get excited.
 When we're done, we'll have a full-blown payments system using Stripe.

 Until next time!